-The University reports an acquisition of net position that is applicable to a future reporting period as deferred inflows of resources in a separate section of its statements of net position.
-At June 30, 2021, the University's deferred inflows of resources were comprised of credits realized on an OCIA lease restructure, deferred inflows related to pensions, and deferred inflows related to other postemployment benefits.
+The University reports an acquisition of net position that is applicable to a future reporting period as deferred inflows of resources in a separate section of its statement of net position.
+At June 30, 2022, the University's deferred inflows of resources were comprised of credits realized on an Oklahoma Capital Improvement Authority (OCIA) lease restructure, deferred inflows for leases, deferred inflows related to pensions, and deferred inflows related to OPEB.